DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-header-row-grouping.md

 ### <a name="groupable-cell-props"></a>GroupableCellProps

-Describes the properties that are used to render a groupable header cell.
+Describes properties that are used to render a groupable header cell.

 A value with the following shape: